 Dormer Comes From Dormitory

 The word "dormer" comes from the same root as the word "dormitory," both coming from the Latin word dormitorium, which means a place for sleeping.
 It should come as no surprise, then, that attic spaces are often converted into extra bedrooms with a dormer to cross-ventilate with a gable window.
-Original dormers may have been built into your own large home to accommodate live-in domestic workers.
+Original dormers may have been built into an older large home to accommodate live-in domestic workers.

 04 of 16